abelikt/rt-tests-rs/cyclictest-rs/README.md

     ps  -m -C cyclictest-rs -o pid,pri,rtprio,uid,cputime,cmd

-Note: not sure if the rtprio setting in ps works right.
-It reports no rtprio even though we are using them (Happens on 5.10.0-27-rt-amd64).
+Note: not sure if the rtprio setting in ps is displayed right.
+It reports no rtprio even though we are using them (happens on 5.10.0-27-rt-amd64, 6.1.0-18-rt-amd64).

 # Some measurements